AY2324S2-CS2113T-T09-2/tp/docs/UserGuide.md

 * [Back to table of contents](#table-of-contents)
 ---

-### Getting Inspirational Quotes: `quotes`
+### Getting Inspirational Quotes: `quote`

-> This command fetches random quotes to uplift your spirits.
+> This command fetches a random quote to uplift your spirits.

 Need a little motivation?
 The quote command retrieves random inspirational messages to brighten your day.
 Whether you're feeling stuck or just need a boost, BinBash has got you covered!

-Format: `quotes`
+Format: `quote`

 > ℹ️ BinBash brings you a variety of inspiring messages to keep you motivated throughout your inventory management journey.
-So go ahead, type quotes and let the positivity flow!
+So go ahead, type quote and let the positivity flow!
 * [Back to table of contents](#table-of-contents)
 ---